 Cloud‑based software—delivered via the internet—runs on remote servers managed by providers like AWS, Azure, and Google Cloud.
 Unlike on-prem systems, there’s no hardware setup or manual updates.
 Top applications include Microsoft 365, Salesforce, and Google Workspace.

-This transformation empowers organizations to ditch infrastructure headaches and accelerate innovation.
+This transformation highlights the benefits of cloud-based software in modern organizations to ditch infrastructure headaches and accelerate innovation.

 Scalability & Flexibility